 The articles’ characteristics are described in Appendix 4, together with a description of the aim, origin, study design, sample size, intervention type, intervention comparator, and the effects of partners in partnered dance.
 The origins include the U.S.A., U.K., and Germany.
 The sample size varies from 11-102 participants.

-The duration of the class, effects of partnered dance, cueing, type of partner, leading professionals, medications and outcome measures are listed in the Key themes charting (Appendix 5).
+The duration of the class, effects of partnered dance, cueing, type of partner, leading professionals, medications, and outcome measures are listed in the Key themes charting (Appendix 5).
 The Parkinson’s stage of participants in the papers ranges from stage one to four.
 The setting includes living communities, a local dance centre, a dance school, etc.

 Results of individual sources of evidence